Andrews Air Force Base 2001-2004

 I never understood why that was an argument.
 They were heroes... at least my heroes, and I was in awe; I assumed everyone was.

 To be fair, these were neither caskets nor flag-draped.
 And that's why I was there.
 Flags.
 I assisted with a few uniforms here and there, but the preponderance of my duties while there was just folding flags.
 I used a gurney and clamped down a "table-top" (two lengthwise folds) flag on one end and folded the 13 triangle folds myself.
 I did literally fold flags until my knuckles bled.
-What I never told anyone was the shame I felt for it.
+What I never told anyone was the embarrassment and shame I felt for it.
 The blood seemed laughable and insignificant.
 It was the first moment where I began to feel like I could never bleed enough to make it right.

 What's not in the book is that I kept a list of every name.
 I carried that sheet of paper in my wallet until 2007.
 It was in my pocket when I pinned my Lieutenant rank on.
 I had it in my flight suit for my first flight as an Air Force pilot.

 Dover was a weird superposition of superpositions.
 Beauty and horror.
 A procedural cognitive dissonance of honor and shame.
 Dead heroes that never die.
 I can never take Dover back, but I would never take it back.
 I left Dover, but I never really left Dover.
 My men left the gate in hearses, but they never went home.
 Dover poisoned something in me, but also inoculated something in me.
 It weakened my mind but strengthened my heart.